2023 Most Popular Marketing Bachelor's Degree Schools in the New England Region

 On average, marketing graduates from Bentley take out $21,955 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $445.

-University of Connecticut did quite well in this year’s ranking of the most popular places for marketing students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the suburb of Storrs, UCONN is a public school with a very large student population.
+University of Connecticut landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree marketing programs.
+Located in the large suburb of Storrs, UCONN is a public school with a fairly large student population.

 About 59% of the students majoring in marketing at the school are women while 41% are male.